goldentroll/learn-javascript/project-javascript-p1-aync-await/README.md

    - smartTurnOffLight()
    - smartTurnOffAirConditioner()
-   - smartTturnOffWashingMachine()
+   - smartTurnOffWashingMachine()

 4. Create async function energySaving() and then call above 3 functions sequentially.

-5. function smartTurnOffLight is async and check a current time, if it is between 7am to 6pm it return `TurnOffLight Done` string after 3 seconds else throw exption `Failed to TurnOffLight` after 2 seconds.
+5. function smartTurnOffLight is async and check a current time, if it is between 7am to 6pm it return `TurnOffLight Done` string after 3 seconds else throw exception `Failed to TurnOffLight` after 2 seconds.

-6. function smartTurnOffAirConditioner is async and check a current date, if it is summer it return `TurnOffAirConditioner Done` string after 1 seconds else throw exption `Failed to TurnOffAirConditioner` after 3 seconds.
+6. function smartTurnOffAirConditioner is async and check a current date, if it is summer it return `TurnOffAirConditioner Done` string after 1 seconds else throw exception `Failed to TurnOffAirConditioner` after 3 seconds.

-7. function smartTurnOffWashingMachine is async and check a current time, if it is between 8pm to 10pm it return `TurnOffWashingMachine Done` string after 1.5 seconds else throw exption `Failed to TurnOffWashingMachine` after 0.5 seconds.
+7. function smartTurnOffWashingMachine is async and check a current time, if it is between 2pm to 5pm it return `TurnOffWashingMachine Done` string after 1.5 seconds else throw exception `Failed to TurnOffWashingMachine` after 0.5 seconds.

-8. In energySaving function if all function run successfully console.log("Energy Saving is Off") else show errors.
+8. In energySaving function if all functions run successfully console.log("Energy Saving is Off") else show errors.

-9. create energySavingConcurrent function and run all 3 functions concurrency.
+9. create energySavingConcurrent function and run all 3 functions concurrently.
 Log the result all functions into console.

 ## How to deliver this project